guilherme-codes/algorithmguru/README.md

 ## Pending Tasks
 - [ ] Implement Navigation Buttons Logic
 - [ ] Implement Code Samples Logic
+    - [ ] only show the code button if the code sample is available
 - [ ] Add more code samples

 ## Data Structures Pages